 - It boils water quickly

 - The narrow top makes washing the inside tricky

-The Cookworks Pyramid Copper Kettle looks like a stovetop kettle, but it is actually electric.
-Like all the earlier mentioned products on our list, Cookworks Pyramid Cooper has a 1.7-litre capacity and rapid boil features.
+The Cookworks Pyramid Copper Kettle looks like a stovetop kettle but is actually electric.
+Like all the products mentioned on our list, Cookworks Pyramid Cooper has a 1.7-litre capacity and rapid boil features.
 The kettle is copper but has a stainless steel finish on its interior and exterior.

 The kettle’s top-quality materials make it highly durable and a lovely addition to any kitchen worktop.
 Even though the kettle looks stylish and luxurious, it is one of the most affordable hard water kettles available.
-Regarding safety, the kettle scores high marks for its auto switch-off feature that activates if the kettle is empty or done boiling.
+Regarding safety, the kettle scores high for its auto switch-off feature that activates if it is empty or done boiling.